simonmichael/hledger/hledger/hledger.m4.md

 ### How CSV rules are evaluated

-Here's how to think of CSV rules being evaluated (if you really need to).
+Here's how to think of CSV rules being evaluated:
-First,

-- `include` - all includes are inlined, from top to bottom, depth first.
-(At each include point the file is inlined and scanned for further includes, recursively, before proceeding.)
+1. All `include`d rules files are inlined, from top to bottom, depth first (scanning each included file for further includes, recursively, before proceeding).

-Then "global" rules are evaluated, top to bottom.
-If a rule is repeated, the last one wins:

-- `skip` (at top level)
-- `date-format`
-- `newest-first`
-- `fields` - names the CSV fields, optionally sets up initial assignments to hledger fields
+2. "Global" rules, like `date-format`, `fields`, `newest-first`, and `skip` at top level, are processed, top to bottom.
+   Note, with most rules, such as assignments, if it is repeated, the last/bottom-most wins.
+   But any `skip`/`end` rule takes effect immediately, so of these, the first/top-most wins.
+   `skip [N]` skips the current CSV record or the next N records; `end` skips all remaining CSV records.

-Then for each CSV record in turn:
+3. For each CSV record in turn:

-- test all `if` blocks.
-If any of them contain a `end` rule, skip all remaining CSV records.
-  Otherwise if any of them contain a `skip` rule, skip that many CSV records.
-  If there are multiple matched `skip` rules, the first one wins.
+  a. `if` blocks are searched, top to bottom, for a `skip` or `end` rule.
+     If one is found in a succeeding `if` block, immediately skip the specified number of CSV records.

+  b.
+Otherwise, compute hledger field values.
+     For each hledger field (`date`, `description`, `account1`, etc.):

-- collect all field assignments at top level and in matched `if` blocks.
+     - Collect all assignments to this field, whether direct top level assignments, indirect top level assignments made by the `fields` rule, or conditional assignments made inside succeeding `if` blocks.
-  When there are multiple assignments for a field, keep only the last one.
-- compute a value for each hledger field - either the one that was assigned to it (and interpolate the %CSVFIELD references), or a default
+       The last/bottom-most assignment wins.

+     - Compute the field's actual value, by interpolating any %CSVFIELD references within the assigned value, or by choosing a default value if there was no assignment.

-- generate a hledger transaction (journal entry) from these values.
+  c.
+Generate a hledger transaction (journal entry) from the hledger field values.

 This is all part of the CSV reader, one of several readers hledger can use to parse input files.
 When all files have been read successfully, the transactions are passed as input to whichever hledger command the user specified.

 <a name="timeclock-format"></a>